Department of English and Comparative Literature

 • Poetry: ENGL 131 or 133H, 207, 407, and 693H and 694H (a yearlong, two-semester senior workshop, which counts as two courses and can lead to graduation with honors or with highest honors in creative writing)

-Other creative writing courses include ENGL 208 Creative Nonfiction, 209 Writing Children’s Literature, 210 Writing Young Adult Literature, 306 Playwriting, 307 Stylistics: Studies in Fiction, Poetry, or Nonfiction, and 490 Creative Writing—Special Topics.
+Other creative writing courses include ENGL 138 Introduction to Creative Nonfiction, 208 Reading and Writing Creative Nonfiction, 209 Reading and Writing Children’s Fiction, 210 Writing Young Adult Literature, 306 Playwriting, 307 Studies in Fiction and Poetry: Stylistics, and 490 Creative Writing: Special Topics.

-ENGL 130, 131, 132H, and 133H, the introductory classes, are prerequisites to other Creative Writing Program classes.
-ENGL 130 and 131 are open for registration by rising sophomores only during spring semester for the following fall and for current sophomores only during fall semester for the following spring.
-Rising or current sophomores may register for ENGL 130 or 131, not both.
+ENGL 130, 131, 132H, 133H, and 138, the introductory classes, are prerequisites to other Creative Writing Program classes.
+ENGL 130, 131, and 138 are open for registration by rising sophomores only during spring semester for the following fall and for current sophomores only during fall semester for the following spring.
+Rising or current sophomores may register for ENGL 130, 131, or 138, but not for more than one of these three courses.
 Demand by sophomores regularly exceeds the number of seats available.
 Enrollment of juniors and seniors is on a space-available basis by permission of the instructor, and students may inquire of the instructor during the first week of classes to see if seats are available.
-ENGL 130 and 131 are sometimes offered during summer sessions with no registration restrictions.
+ENGL 130, 131, and 138 are sometimes offered during summer sessions with no registration restrictions.
 Please always review summer session course listings for any changes or updates.

 Advancement to successive courses in either the fiction or poetry sequence is by recommendation of the student’s previous instructor(s) and by application for both the advanced workshops and senior honors seminars.
 If possible, the student is assigned to a different instructor for each course.
 Should students not advance beyond the intermediate level, they may choose to finish the minor with other classes offered in creative writing.
 Creative writing minors receive priority in all creative writing classes and usually fill all seats.